AvvyB/blender-multi-user/docs/quickstart.rst

 - **Strict**: Host is the king, by default the host own each properties, only him can grant modification rights.
 - **Common**: Each properties are under common rights by default, on selection, a property is only modifiable by the owner.

-_On each strategy, when a user is the owner he can choose to pass his rights to someone else._
+On each strategy, when a user is the owner he can choose to pass his rights to someone else.

 **Properties frequency gird** allow to set a custom replication frequency for each type of data-block:

-- **Refresh**: pushed data update rate
+- **Refresh**: pushed data update rate (in second)
-- **Apply**: pulled data update rate
+- **Apply**: pulled data update rate (in second)

-*Note: Per-data type settings will soon be revamped for simplification purposes*
+.. note:: Per-data type settings will soon be revamped for simplification purposes

 Session Management
 ==================